rdfostrich/article-jws2018-ostrich/content/problem-statement.md

 </ol>

 In this article, we will focus on VM, DM and VQ queries, as CV and CM queries can be expressed in [terms of the other ones](cite:cites tpfarchives).
-There exist a correspondence between the IC, CB and TB storage strategies and these query atoms.
+There exist a correspondence between the independent copies (IC), change-based (CB) and timestamp-based (TB) storage strategies and these query atoms.
 Namely, VM queries are efficient in storage solutions that based on IC, because there is indexing on version.
 On the other hand, IC-based solutions may introduce a lot of overhead in terms of storage space because each version is stored separately.
 Furthermore, DM and VQ queries are less efficient for IC solutions.